To the members of IAG Glass Company Limited Report on the financial statements

 (iii) There were no amounts required to be transferred to the Investor Education andProtection Fund by the Company.

-(b) Due to closure of Factory during the year we could not visit the Factory and assuch we have relied upon consumption and stock statements of Inventory as certified by themanagement.
+(b) Due to closure of Factory during the year we could not visit the Factory and assuch we have relied upon stock statements of Inventory as certified by the management.

 (e) Gratuity premium of Rs.22.76 Lakhs claimed by L.I.C during the year for 2008-09have not been paid.
 Loans of Rs.72.40 Lakhs taken by the Company from the Gratuity fundhave not been repaid.
-Employees Group Gratuity Policy with LIC of India has not beenrenewed and the gratuity for the year has not been provided for.
+Employees Group Gratuity Policy with LIC of India has not beenrenewed and the gratuity for the year has not been provided for during the year.

 (f) In absence of reconciliation and balance confirmation from unsecured Loansreceived debtors creditors advances and deposits we have relied on the company's bookbalances and is subject to scrutiny.
 There are several debit/credit balances of differentdebtors/creditors for which no party wise details were available.
 Substantial amounts duefrom debtors other debts and advances to suppliers appear to be doubtful of recovery.
 Weare unable to quantify the same at this stage.

-(h) Interest have not been provided on the unsecured loans taken from two parties asthe matter is subjudice.
+(h) Interest have not been provided on the unsecured loans taken from two parties as weare informed that the matter is subjudice.

-(k) Service Tax Excise Duty & Cenvat recoverable balances need reconciliation andadjustment with the Excise Records.
+(j) Service Tax Excise Duty & Cenvat recoverable balances need reconciliation andsteps are - to be taken for suitable adjustments.

-(o) We have been informed that the company has no possessional right on the premises at3 Hungerford Street Kolkata 700017 and E-auction Sale notice has been issues for thesame.
+(m) We have been informed that the company has no possessional right on the premises at3 Hungerford Street Kolkata 700017 and E-auction Sale notice has been issued for thesame.
 (Refer note no. 32)

 | ||Chartered Accountants |